aelkiss/ly2abc/README.md

 On the LilyPond side, it does not support:

+* Volta repeats that are not on a barline boundary
 * Explicit beaming
 * Explicit line breaks
 * Music outside a `ppMusicOne` assign